haunt98/posts-go/posts/2022-12-25-go-test-asap.md

 The solution I propose here is simple (absolutely not perfect, but good with my usecase) thanks to **stretchr/testify**.
 I init all **default** action on **success** case.
 Then I **alter** request or mock error for unit test to hit on other case.
-Remember if unit test is hit, code coverate is surely increaesed, and that my **goal**.
+Remember if unit test is hit, code coverage is surely increased, and that my **goal**.

 ```go
 // Init ServiceSuite as above